-- Evidence of a coolant leak from the water pump, seal, gasket surface, or weep hole - Water pump fasteners are loose, damaged, or missing.
+- Evidence of a coolant leak from the water pump, seal, gasket surface, or weep hole - Water pump fasteners are loose, damaged, or missing. - Water pump is noisy.

 - Water pump is noisy.

 - Bearing is damaged.

-- Coolant is leaking out.
+- Coolant is leaking outdripping from water pump.